-In the case of inclement weather, we will follow Rockwall Independent School District's school closings.
-If the district opens at 10:00 a.m., we will as well.
-Please tune in to a local television station or check RISD's website.
-We will also send a text message via Parent Alert to each family.
+In the case of inclement weather, we will send a text message via Parent Alert, and an email to each family.
+We will also post an announcement on Mighty Network.
+When making a decision to cancel or delay school for the day, we will take local school district decisions into consideration.
 Inclement weather days will be review and enrichment days for Lower School students.
 Upper School students will use inclement weather days to work on projects and study for tests.